tufanozkan/twitter_clone/README.md

 ## Features
 - User authentication (Login/Signup)
 - Create, edit, and delete tweets
-- Follow and unfollow users
 - Real-time updates in the tweet feed
-- Responsive design for mobile and desktop users

 ## Technologies Used
 - **Frontend**: React.js